ECP-WarpX/WarpX/Docs/source/building/spack.rst

 Spack is available from `github <https://github.com/spack/spack>`_.
 Spack only needs to be cloned and can be used right away - there are no installation steps.
+Do not miss out on `the official Spack tutorial <https://spack-tutorial.readthedocs.io/>`_ if you are new to Spack.

 The spack command, ``spack/bin/spack``, can be used directly or ``spack/bin`` can be added to your ``PATH`` environment variable.

 WarpX is built with the single command